 A victory was achieved for deaf and hard of hearing consumers in Washington State as a new law which took effect last month mandates that all businesses with forward-facing TVs are now required to provide closed captioning at all times in public places of accommodation.
 This includes restaurants, bars, salons/barber shops, hotel lobby’s, waiting rooms, or any public place.
-As a significant breakthrough in creating accessibility for deaf and disabled persons, this will make Washington one of the most deaf-friendly states in the country.
+As a significant breakthrough in creating accessibility for deaf people, this will make Washington one of the most deaf-friendly states in the country.

 Closed captions are a simple but effective way to make deaf and hard of hearing people feel welcome at your establishment.
 Most people struggle to understand television in loud places but closed captioning helps solve this.
 Closed captioning also benefits those whose first language is not English.
 In addition, closed captioning ensures that important weather and emergency information is fully accessible to all.